mui/mui-x/docs/data/charts/bars/bars.md

 ## Animation

-To animate the creation and update of your chart use the `animate` prop.
+To animate the creation and update of your chart you can use the `animate` prop.
-When set to `true` it activate animation using `@react-spring/web`.
+When set to `true` it activates animation powered by `@react-spring/web`.

 ```jsx
 // For a single component chart